2008 – 11

 About

-For the past 15+ years, I've designed products in enterprise and FinTech environments where the stakes are real.
+Seven of those years have been in FinTech.
 Portfolio dashboards that guide capital allocation.
-Debt management tools that influence millions in exposure.
-Workflows that must be accurate, compliant, and trusted.
+Debt tools that move millions in exposure.
+Workflows that have to be accurate, compliant, and trusted.

 I'm most energized when the problem is messy.